Lake Merritt: History

-The lake was originally an arm of San Francisco Bay formed where several creeks empty into the bay.
-It was surrounded by 1000 acre of wetlands when the Ohlone people fished, hunted and gathered food along its shores.
-By 1810, the remaining Native Americans were removed to Mission San José and the estuary and 44800 acre of surrounding land was deeded to Sergeant Luis Maria Peralta to become Rancho San Antonio.
-After gold was discovered in 1848 in present-day Coloma 125 mi to the northeast, Anglo squatters led by lawyer Horace Carpentier took control of the East Bay area which was to become downtown Oakland, including the estuary known as "San Antonio Slough".
-In 1856, Peralta fought and won a United States Supreme Court case against the squatters but further court cases between his sons and daughters would greatly diminish their holdings.
+The lake was originally an arm of San Francisco Bay, formed where several creeks empty into the bay.
+It was surrounded by 1000 acre of wetlands when the Ohlone people fished, hunted, and gathered food along its shores.
+By 1810, the remaining Native Americans were removed to Mission San José, and the estuary and 44800 acre of surrounding land was deeded to Sergeant Luis Maria Peralta to become Rancho San Antonio.

+After gold was discovered in 1848 in present-day Coloma 125 mi to the northeast, Anglo squatters led by lawyer Horace Carpentier took control of the East Bay area which would later become downtown Oakland, including the estuary known as "San Antonio Slough".
+Oakland was incorporated in 1852 with Carpentier as its first mayor, and the estuary became the city's sewer.
+In 1856, Peralta fought and won a United States Supreme Court case against the squatters, but further court cases between his sons and daughters would greatly diminish their holdings.
 The Peralta brothers had to sell much of the land to Carpentier to pay legal fees and new property taxes.
-Oakland was incorporated in 1852 with Carpentier as its first mayor and the estuary became the city's sewer.

-Lake Merritt naturally had tidal flows via a broad 600 foot outlet, but this has been steadily reduced with development of the region after 1869.
-Currently the tidal flows are limited in size and managed for flood control.
-For years the lake acted as a waste collector.
+Lake Merritt naturally had tidal flows via a broad 600-foot outlet, but that has been steadily reduced with development of the region after 1869.
+Currently, the tidal flows are limited in size and managed for flood control.
+For years, the lake acted as a waste collector.
 It was regarded as ideal for sewage because of its chemical contents, which have high acidities that cause it to decompose human feces at very high rates.
 Sixty miles of brick and wood channeling sent the broken-down sewage to the bottom of the lake to then be eaten by bottom feeders.
 The stench at the lake during the decomposition of the sewage was a problem for Oaklanders on the west shore and residents of Clinton and San Antonio villages on the east.